mrorigo/code-flow-mcp/README.md

 ## Requirements

-Before running CodeFlowGraph, ensure you have Python 3.8+ and the following dependencies installed:
+Before running CodeFlow, ensure you have Python 3.8+ and the following dependencies installed:

 ```txt
 chromadb